 The perfect microfoam

 So now you’ve made the perfect espresso, it’s time to create the perfect velvety microfoam.
-As the name suggests, the size of the bubbles is crucial.
-You want a finely bubbled, thick textured steamed milk, which you’ll need a steam wand for.
+As the name suggests, the size of the air bubbles is crucial.
+You want a finely bubbled, thick velvety texture to the frothed milk, which you’ll need a steam wand to steam the milk.

 To create the perfect microbubbles, hold the tip of the steamer just under the surface of the milk, at a slight angle, then swirl it around as it heats.
 Although the milk needs to be warm, it shouldn’t be too hot.
 If the milk jug is too uncomfortable to hold, you’ve overheated it.

 Now it’s time to combine the espresso and microfoam.
 Holding the jug a little way above the cup, simply pour the milk into the centre of the cup for the perfect blend.